prabhmeharbedi/Mini-Project-QR-Code-Generator/README.md

 For this project, the QR code is generated for the LinkedIn profile of Prabhmehar Bedi.
 The input URL used in the code is https://www.linkedin.com/in/prabhmehar-bedi-329835190/.
 The resulting QR code is stored as LinkedinID.png.

-Here is an example of the generated QR code:
+Here is the generated QR code:

 ![Alt Text](LinkedinID.png)